This vendor provides virtual services

 Authors Diane Mayer Christiansen shares her personal journey with dyslexia and her son's journey with autism.
 She talks about her experiences through personal stories that led her from hiding her dyslexia to accepting herself and becoming a writer.
 She also shares the parallels of her own journey and that of her son, Jackie.

 "When my son was diagnosed with autism, it made me reflect on everything that I had gone through as a child with a disability.
 It was tough seeing him feel the sadness of not fitting in.
 All of my own memories came rushing back and I vowed to help him learn to accept who he is as a unique person.
 His journey has changed who I am and has made me a better person."

 Gig Length: 40 - 90 minutes

 What to Expect

-Diane Mayer Christiansen is the author of the book Planet A: a mother's memoir of autism spectrum disorder.
-She grew up struggling with the Neurological Difference Dyslexia.
+Diane Mayer Christiansen is the author of the book Planet A: a mother's memoir of autism spectrum disorder, as well as four other books.
+She grew up struggling with the neurological difference dyslexia.
 She was unable to read effectively all through her school years.
 She developed a passion for science in High School which encouraged her to pursue a degree in Biology at University.
 Ms. Christiansen worked at both the University of Chicago and Northwestern in their Bio Chemistry Laboratories for ten years.

 After the birth of her son, Jackie, she made the decision to become a full time mom and writer.
 Her young adult fantasy stories center around children with special needs.